Humane Euthanasia

 What happens to my pet’s body after euthanasia?

-Rest assured that your pet’s remains will be handled gently, with dignity, and respect.
-The body will be kept safe at an appropriate temperature until a designated cremation service arrives to provide for proper cremation and viewing can arrange if you want to attend the cremation.
+Rest assured, your pet’s remains will be treated with the utmost dignity, respect, and care.
+The body will be safely stored at the proper temperature until a trusted cremation service arrives.
+If you wish, arrangements can be made for you to attend the cremation or viewing.

 What aftercare options do I have for my pet?

-You have several options to decide.
-The deceased pet can be cremated and the cremated remains returned to you, sealed in an urn.
-There is also group cremation where the pet is cremated and buried with other beloved pets.
-Discuss keepsakes with your family and veterinary staff.
-For example, some people wish to keep a piece of fur or make a clay paw print impression of their pet.
+You have several options for your pet’s final care.
+Your beloved pet can be individually cremated, with the ashes returned to you in a sealed urn.
+Alternatively, group cremation allows your pet to be cremated and buried alongside other cherished pets.
+You may also wish to discuss keepsakes with your family and our veterinary team, such as preserving a piece of fur or creating a clay paw print impression to honor your pet’s memory.

 Are there any resources or suggestions to help my family and me with the grieving process?

 There are many services and resources available to support you and your family through the grieving process.
-There are pet loss support lines, pet loss support groups, and books for adults and children on grieving and pet loss, and individual grief counselors who specialize in pet bereavement.
-Engaging in family activities such as planting a tree or flowers in the yard to commemorate your pet; scrap-booking or writing about special memories of your beloved pet may help you and your family to express your emotions and facilitate the grieving process.
-Remember that grief is normal and you are not alone.
-Do not hesitate to seek support if you feel it may assist you and your family.
-Your veterinarian and staff members are here to help and support you with this decision.
-Please do not hesitate to ask them to address any questions or concerns you may have.
+These include pet loss support lines, support groups, books for both adults and children on grieving and pet loss, and individual grief counselors specializing in pet bereavement.
+Engaging in meaningful family activities—such as planting a tree or flowers in memory of your pet, scrapbooking, or writing about special moments—can help express emotions and ease the grieving journey.
+Remember, grief is normal, and you are not alone.
+Don’t hesitate to seek support if you feel it could help you and your family.
+Your veterinarian and our staff are here to support you every step of the way, so please feel free to ask any questions or share your concerns.